Incumbent Republicans losing fundraising advantage in toss-up Senate races

 Candidates who rely more on big-dollar fundraisers, like Democratic presidential candidate Joe Biden, will likely struggle to raise campaign cash amid the coronavirus pandemic.
 With in-person events cancelled, some wealthy donors are holding onto their money until they can meet face-to-face with candidates again.

 That’s an advantage for candidates who raise money online, like Kelly.
 It’s bad news for Sen. Thom Tillis (R-N.C.), who receives just 7 percent of his campaign cash from small donors.
-Tillis reported raising $1.4 million in his most recent campaign finance filing, compared to nearly $3 million for Democratic challenger Cal Cunningham.
+Tillis reported raising nearly $2.1 million in the first three months of 2020, compared to nearly $4.4 million for Democratic challenger Cal Cunningham.

 National party-linked groups view the North Carolina showdown as one of the most important races in November.
 Influential super PACs are making their largest advertising investments in the Tar Heel state, and these groups spent heavily to influence Cunningham’s primary race last month.